restatedev/documentation/docs/typescript-sdk/side-effects.md

 ## Retrying side effects

-Side effects do not get re-executed during retries/replays, so if a side effect fails, it does not get retried.
+Side effects do not get re-executed during retries/replays.
+So if a side effect fails, it does not get retried.
 The failure is stored durably in the log.

 For some use cases, you may want to retry the failed side effect.